 Miters and Bevels

 Regardless of brands, a good table and band saw can cut miters and bevels very well.
-However, if you want more convenience, we still recommend using table saw options as these tools have adjustable blades.
+However, if you want more convenience, I still recommend using table saw options as these tools have adjustable blades.

 Thanks to this, you won’t need to adjust the material itself to get the angle you want.

 Scroll Saws, Curves, and More

 You may not know, but scroll cuts are more intricate than you think.
 It’s also the case when you need to cut curves and unique shapes into your material.

 Besides the standard hand tools used in these projects, the internal wheel action that a band saw can deliver is one of the most effective ways to get these cuts.